CaoLiSheng/myprogramming.top/posts/Book-Operating-System-Concepts-4-Thread-&-Concurrency.md

 ```

 > ## OpenMP
 > OpenMP is a set of compiler directives as well as an API for programs written in C,C++,or FORTRAN that provides support for parallel programming in shared-memory environments.
 OpenMP is available on several open-source and commercial compilers for Linux, Windows, and macOS systems.
 OpenMP identifies **parallel regions** as blocks of code that may run in parallel.
-Application developers insert compiler directives into their code at parallel regions, and these directives instruct the OpenMP runtime library to execute the region in parallel.
+Application developers insert compiler directives into their code at parallel regions, and these directives instruct the OpenMP run-time library to execute the region in parallel.

 ```c
 #include <omp.h>